 Just days ago, it was reported that more measles cases were discovered in Tarrant County, only heightening the awareness of the recent spread of one of the most contagious diseases known to man.
 Nearly 21 measles cases have been linked to North Texas counties in only a few short weeks.
 Should we be worried?
 The … Continue reading Measles Outbreak in North Texas: How To Protect Yourself

 Shots.
-Just the sound of the word brings up memories from dreaded doctor visits where a nurse walks in with a tray of vaccines to inject an unsuspecting victim.
-The best way to look at how vaccines works are to view them as the attempt to mimic a natural immune response that would occur in … Continue reading History of Vaccines and Why You Need Them
+Just the sound of the word might bring up memories of dreaded doctor visits from your childhood.
+But the truth is that vaccines are a crucial part of primary care.
+How do vaccines work?
+The best way to look at how vaccines work are to view them as the attempt to mimic a natural … Continue reading History of vaccines and why you need them

 As word about the new SARS-like MERS-CoV virus (Middle East Respiratory Virus, a type of coronavirus) spreads across the globe, many of us may be feeling a little concerned.
 I don’t know about you, but every time a virus like this breaks out I am haunted by scenes from the movies Contagion and Outbreak.
 Viruses can … Continue reading How Worried Should You Be About The New SARS-like Coronavirus?